arduino/ArduinoCore-samd/variants/Xeno/README.md

 PIN_ATTR_ANALOG is an alias to PIN_ATTR_ANALOG_ADC.
 This bitfield is useful for limiting a pin to only input related functions or output functions.
 This allows a pin to have a more flexible configuration, while restricting the direction (ie: to avoid contention).
 See WVariant.h for valid entries.
+Not used with PIN_DESCRIPTION_TABLE_SIMPLE.

 ### TCChannel
 This is the TC/TCC channel (if any) assigned to the pin.
 Some TC channels are available